lugnitdgp/Hack-Day/README.md

 git clone https://github.com/lugnitdgp/Hactoberfest-Hack-Day-2019.git
 cd Hactoberfest-Hack-Day-2019
 ```
-* Make a branch
+* Make a branch.
 ```
 git checkout -b (branch-name)
 ```

-* Add your Profile Card
+* Add your Profile Card.
-    1. Open index.html file in any text editor
+    1. Open index.html file in any text editor.
-    2. Scroll down to the template and copy it
+    2. Scroll down to the template and copy it.
-    3. Edit image_link, name and message
+    3. Edit image_link, name and message.
-    4. Paste at the end of each such template
+    4. Paste at the end of each such template.
-    5. Save your File
+    5. Save your File.

 * Commit your code.
 ```